vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/code/code-pen.md

 title: CodePen
 ---

-This component adds CodePen demos.

-You can use it in Markdown to add an embed demo.
+Embed CodePen demos in your markdown.

 <!-- more -->